cippy/hotspotsEcalEE/README.md

 cd hotspotsEcalEE
 git remote add origin git@github.com:$YOUR_GITHUB_REPOSITORY/hotspotsEcalEE.git
 ```
-now you can develop as you like, and commit to your own repository
+Now you can develop as you like, and commit to your own repository
- you can also open pull requests to other repositories if the project is used by many people
+You can also open pull requests to other repositories if the project is used by many people

 # Usage
 ```
 python makeHotSpotStudy.py -o /path/to/web/page/
 ```
+where /path/to/web/page/ is the location where you want to store plots.
+Check for more options inside the script